-A BS program in anthropology provides training in data analysis and research design within the context of human evolution, archaeology and the wider field of anthropology.
+This BS program in anthropology provides training in data collection, analysis and research design within the scientific approaches to anthropology.

-In this degree program, students learn how to use the scientific method to formulate and test hypotheses and how to gather qualitative and quantitative data through participant observation, interviewing, careful excavation and measurement.
+Students learn how to use the scientific method to formulate and test hypotheses and how to gather data through such methods as field surveys, excavation and measurement.
 They also learn how to employ statistics to analyze and extract meaning from data.
-But this is not just a technical degree.
-Rather, through broad anthropological coursework the student learns how to ask important questions about the human species.
+Through broad anthropological coursework, students learn to ask important questions about the human species and gain the tools to answer them.

 Required Courses (Major Map)